-market system, and, in general, to protect investors and the public interest.
-The Exchange believes that the introduction of P.M.-settled Weekly and Expiration Friday expirations for CBTX and MBTX options (rather than offering those expirations for just broad-based indexes) will provide investors with expanded hedging tools and greater trading opportunities and flexibility in additional index option markets.15 As a result, investors will have additional means to manage their risk exposures and carry out their investment objectives.
-By offering expanded expirations for CBTX and MBTX options (along with the currently available P.M.-settled monthly and quarterly options and standard A.M.settled options), the proposed rule change will allow market participants to purchase options on two additional index options available for trading on the Exchange in a manner more aligned with specific timing needs and more effectively tailor their investment and hedging strategies and manage their portfolios.
+15 CBTX and MBTX options may already be listed with P.M.-settlement and expirations on the last calendar day of the month or quarter pursuant to Rule 4.13(a)(2)(C) and (B), respectively; therefore, the additional series that this proposed rule would permit to be listed are P.M.-settled Weeklys and Expiration Friday expirations.
+The proposed rule change merely adds these options investors will have additional means to manage their risk exposures and carry out their investment objectives.
+By offering expanded expirations for CBTX and MBTX options (along with the currently available P.M.-settled monthly and quarterly options and standard A.M.-settled options), the proposed rule change will allow market participants to purchase options on two additional index options available for trading on the Exchange in a manner more aligned with specific timing needs and more effectively tailor their investment and hedging strategies and manage their portfolios.
 For example, the proposed rule change will allow market participants to roll their positions in CBTX and MBTX options on more trading days, thus with more precision, spread risk across more trading days and incorporate daily changes in the markets, which may reduce the premium cost of buying protection.
 The Exchange represents that it believes that it has the necessary systems capacity to support any additional traffic associated with trading of CBTX and MBTX options with Weekly and Expiration Friday (P.M.-settled) expirations and does not believe that its TPHs will experience any capacity issues as a result of this proposal.